donatienthorez/android_cheatsheet/README.md

 ### Create a custom view ###

-1 - Extends the view that you want to add features.
+1 - Extend the view that you want to add features.
 It can be extending LinearLayout, a TextView, a simple View.

-2 - Implements the constructor matching super with the context :
+2 - Implement the constructor matching super with the context :

     // without any custom attributes
     public MyView(Context context) {